dbr-mylo/june-2025/docs/core-features/template-settings-spec.md

 # Overview

+Although Template Settings and Styles are presented in separate panels within the Template Editor, both are saved together as a single template entity.
+This ensures consistency and portability across templates, while preserving clear boundaries for editing and presentation.

 Template Settings are the “master controls” for page layout and formatting.
 They live in the Template Editor’s dashboard under “Settings” and apply to all new documents created from that template.

+Template Settings cover layout and formatting rules that are **not style-specific**.
+The Style Palette is defined separately and managed via the Styles system.
+While implementation details may evolve, both Template Settings and Styles are expected to be stored consistently as part of the same template object.

 ---